 These indoor farms use the cloud to analyse data from multiple sensor points to ensure the hi-tech LED grow-lamps, irrigation systems, remote controlled ventilation fans and other growing equipment are all optimally managed.

-Back out in the great outdoors, Dutch firm Dacom works with Orange Business Services to provide farmers with smart farming technology.
+Back out in the great outdoors, Dutch firm Dacom works with Orange Business to provide farmers with smart farming technology.
 Their hardware and software systems connect multiple sensors in the field to a smartphone app via M2M technologies, enabling accurate analysis of different streams of information.

 Dacom CEO Janneke Hadders is a farmer - and an engineer.
 She knows what a farmer needs from technology.
 “Wacom is able to help farmers and agribusiness in general anticipate needs and allocate resources and materials on a continuous basis, all via their smartphones.
 It’s all about enabling them to be more efficient, less wasteful and to maximise yield”.